cabal95/RockDevBooster/README.md

 # Known Issues

-You may run into an issue with LocalDB not working at all.
-If so check your Event Log for the errors mentioned by this article: [https://stackoverflow.com/questions/15364542/what-does-the-datadirectory-registry-value-is-missing-in-the-localdb-instance](https://stackoverflow.com/questions/15364542/what-does-the-datadirectory-registry-value-is-missing-in-the-localdb-instance).
+* You may run into an error related to LocalDB saying to check the windows application log.
+If you get this error see this article: [https://stackoverflow.com/questions/15364542/what-does-the-datadirectory-registry-value-is-missing-in-the-localdb-instance](https://stackoverflow.com/questions/15364542/what-does-the-datadirectory-registry-value-is-missing-in-the-localdb-instance).
+* When deploying a new template, the page may load without any CSS.
+This is due to the fact that the page loads before the background theme compiler has finished.
+Wait a few seconds and reload the page.